Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Results

-We selected 1084 quiescent galaxy candidates at $z_{phot}>1$ using a catalog~\cite{Stefanon+17} in the EGS CANDELS field~\cite{Grogin+11, Koekemoer+11}, based on the UVJ diagram~\cite{Whitaker+11} and SED modeling (adopting exponentially declining star formation history, namely SFH$\sim e^{-t/\tau}$ and requiring $t/\tau>1.0$).
-The $z>1$ limit imposed on the sample ensures that the age-sensitive spectral region around rest-frame 4000\AA\ break is covered by JWST/NIRSpec with good sensitivity.
-We cross-matched these phometrically-selected candidates with the 1491 galaxies with secure spectroscopic redshift observed with JWST/NIRSpec during the Cosmic Evolution Early Release Science (CEERS) program~\cite{Finkelstein+23, Arrabal+Haro+23} and during a subsequent NIRSpec follow-up program (DD-2750)~\cite{Arrabal+Haro+23_natr}.
-This resulted in a spectroscopic sample of 31 galaxies, for which we visually inspected the spectra.
-Some spectra have low signal-to-noise ratios (SNR) because the galaxies are too faint or were poorly centered in the NIRSpec's micro-shutter apertures.
-Other spectra exhibit strong emission lines consistent with either active star formation or an active galactic nucleus (AGN), or that have redshifts that are too high ($z>3$) to provide adequate coverage of the relevant rest-frame NIR wavelengths.
-We retained three galaxies, IDs = 8595, 9025, and D36123 with redshifts at $1<z<2$, whose spectra clearly show the D4000 break, no obvious emission lines, and also have relatively high signal-to-noise ratio (SNR).
-This is a small yet representative sample fulfilling these criteria.
+We searched for distant quiescent galaxies serendipitously included (as fillers) in the Cosmic Evolution Early Release Science (CEERS) program of the near-infrared spectrograph (NIRSpec) onboard JWST\cite{Finkelstein+23, Arrabal+Haro+23} and during a subsequent NIRSpec follow-up program (DD-2750)\cite{Arrabal+Haro+23_natr}.
+We started identifying 1084 quiescent galaxy candidates at $z_{phot} e^{-t/\tau}$ and requiring $t/\tau >$1 limit ensures that the age-sensitive spectral region around rest-frame 4000\AA\ break is covered by JWST/NIRSpec with good sensitivity.
+We cross-matched these photometric candidates with the 1491 galaxies already with secure NIRSpec spectroscopic redshift.
+This resulted in 31 galaxies whose spectra we visually inspected.
+Some spectra have low signal-to-noise ratios (SNR) because the galaxies are faint or poorly centered in the NIRSpec's micro-shutter apertures.
+Other spectra had strong emission lines consistent with active star formation or an active galactic nucleus.
+A few have redshifts ($z z \sim$4, see Extended Data Fig.\ref{ext_fig01}), longer exposure time and accurate centering into the micro-shutters, which minimizes the effect of path loss and aperture correction (Methods), are the reasons for the notable quality of this spectrum.